 Solutions Engineering

-How to write an RFP rejection letter: Professional templates & examples
+How to write an RFP rejection letter

 Every vendor proposal represents hours of dedicated work by teams of people.
 Vendors find it hard enough to wait for decisions; radio silence feels even worse.